 3. Crucial Enough to Have Transparency at Both the Ends!

 Going through candidate’s different social media platform profiles not only provides detailed information related to the candidate but can also provide the recruiter with invaluable information and positive or negative insights about the candidate's personality.
 Not only the recruiter but the candidate can also gain in-depth knowledge of the recruiter and the company’s culture as well.

 Moreover, having more knowledge about the candidate apart from what’s mentioned on the résumé can help the recruiters in crafting the interview flow accordingly.

 4. Crucial Enough to Build Relationships!

-Whether you end up hiring the candidate or not, having a social media connection helps you in maintaining a future relationship with the person.
-The candidate might not be interested in the opportunity at present, but there are chances of wanting them for future job opportunities.
+Whether you end up hiring the candidate or not, having a social media connection helps you maintain a future relationship with the person.
+The candidate might not be interested in the opportunity at present, but there are chances of them being available for future job opportunities through you.

 Hence, sourcing candidates on social media and thereafter, maintaining the social relationship can help the employers with future talent acquisition requirements.

 Building Employer Image!
 Is it important enough to fill up the job vacancies?
 Absolutely!
 Firstly, having a relationship with the old and new candidates build a positive image about the recruiter for being approachable and professional and Secondly, showcasing the company’s work culture over social media platforms and communicating frequently about new job openings with the candidates can make them more interested in working with the organization.

 According to the Society of Human Resource Management, 84% of recruiters are already using Social Media for their recruitment requirements and 9% are planning to implement it as their recruitment tool.
 What are you waiting for?